nicolaschotard/Clusters/docs/source/data.rst

 DM butler.
 This work is automatically done for the ``meas`` and ``forced`` catalogs, and then saved together in one single ``hdf5``
 <http://www.h5py.org/>`_ file.
 The procedures to write and read these
-files, and work with the loaded tables, are described in the `Work with the table`_ section.
+files, and work with the loaded tables, are described in the `Working with the table`_ section.